Installing the CentOS Development Tools (gcc, flex, etc)

-If you are going to do any software development on your Virtual Machine, or manually install software or applications that need to be compiled in order to work, you will need to install the CentOS Development Tools.
-These tools are installed from the command line of the VM using yum.
+If you are going to do any software development on your Virtual Server, or manually install software or applications that need to be compiled in order to work, you will need to install the CentOS Development Tools.
+These tools are installed from the command line of the VS using yum.

 The "Development tools" are a yum group, which is a predefined bundle of software that can be installed at once, instead of having to install each application separately.